vijayst/istanbul-coverage-display/README.md

 ```

 ## More info
-There is a [demo project](https://github.com/vijayst/istanbuldemo) for this package.
+There is a [demo project](https://vijayst.github.io/istanbul-coverage-display/) for this package.
 And there is a [blog post](https://vijayt.com/post/code-coverage-of-manual-testing-using-istanbul/) with more details about why we need this.

-Screenshot of the component display coverage report: